 Life cycle: Annual

 EFN INTRODUCTION.
-We are very excited to be offering this seed for the first time in many years.
+We are very excited to be offering this special sorghum eed.
 'Nerum Boer' can be considered the fraternal twin of 'Coral', similar in most every way except for its brown seeds ('Coral' is purple).
 Also from the Shilluk people of the war-torn city of Malakal, South Sudan, this is similarly a beautiful sorghum with many uses.
 The large brown grains can be popped like popcorn, boiled or steamed like rice or barley, ground into flour, brewed into beer, or cracked and cooked like polenta.
 Harvested when the grains are still green, they can be hand-threshed and cooked almost like a green vegetable (akin to sweet corn), producing a chewy, sweet, savory delight.
 This preparation is considered a delicacy in South Sudan.
 (In India, green sorghum is also a delicacy, called "ponk", and often combined with chickpea flour to make special fritters.)
 This variety also has very sweet canes which can be pressed for juice to make sorghum syrup.

-This seed was grown by EFN co-founder Nate Kleinman at the EFN flagship farm in Elmer, New Jersey.
+This seed was grown by EFN co-founder Nate Kleinman at and in collaboration with the great folks at Reed's Organic Farm in Egg Harbor Township, New Jersey.

 GROWING TIPS: Start in flats a week or two before last frost, or direct-seed after all danger of frost has passed.
 If direct-seeding, space plants at least a foot apart and plant seeds one inch deep.
 If bird predation becomes a problem, cover seed heads with a paper bag secured with a paper clip or binder clip.